The Pentagon’s Press Purge

 process.

-people on their own sort of ecosystems of information that before it gets better, I worry that this is going to become more entrenched in the short term.
+people on their own sort of ecosystems of information that before it gets better, I worry that this can become more entrenched in the short term.

 Yeah, it's an interesting, it's an interesting question, which is, will there be a demand?